Aurora Natural Area

 Other Information

-This site protects a steep north-facing escarpment that contains Cordilleran species such as devil’s club, mountain ash and red elderberry.
+This site protects a steep north-facing escarpment that contains Cordilleran species such as devil’s club, native mountain-ash and red elderberry.
 Plant communities include white spruce-lodgepole pine forest, poplar stands, shrublands and mesic and dry meadows.

 Dawn Wind.
 The aurora borealis, or northern lights, was studied by ancient Roman and Greek astronomers.
 The phenomenon was named for the Roman goddess of the dawn, Aurora, and the Greek god of the north wind, Boreas [1].